 Verploegen also credits Wiggins with helping save other animal lives.

-“When I was in Wiggins, Mississippi, the mayor wanted us to walk in his festival parade and many people were kind to us.”
+“When I was in Wiggins, Mississippi, the mayor wanted us to walk in his festival parade and many people were kind to us,” says Verploegen.

-Verploegen went back and helped form a committee to work on fundraising for a proper shelter.
+Verploegen then went back and helped form a committee to work on fundraising for a facility that would provide proper shelter and care for animals.

 The past, the present and the future: